benjay10/DockerCuick/README.md

 **NOTE:** in the above two examples, the options passed to the subcommands are part of the defaults that are already passed to `docker compose` for those respective subcommands, but they serve as an easy example here.
-Refer to the "Reference" section below for a better overview.
+Refer to the "Reference" section below for a better overview of default options.

 ### To execute a command in a service

 This is not so special, as it looks similar to the other modes.
-You can execute a command on a service, just like with the regular `docker compose`, but with the benefit of the matching on the command and the services.
+You can execute a command on a service, just like with the regular `docker compose`, but with the benefit of the matching on the subcommand and the services.
 To execute a command, use

 ```